Blog Post

 • Massachusetts Sheriffs' Association

-As we kick off 2023, 14 newly-elected Sheriffs were recently sworn in to office.
-In alphabetical order by county, here are your Massachusetts Sheriffs:
+In alphabetical order by county, here are your 14 Massachusetts Sheriffs:

-Berkshire County: Sheriff Tom Bowler has been the sheriff since 2010.
+Berkshire County: Sheriff Thomas Bowler has been the Sheriff since 2010.
 Prior to becoming sheriff, he served for 24 years as a detective with the Pittsfield Police Department.
-During his time as sheriff, he has started a number of programs including an Aquaponics Lab where inmates get to learn and help grow produce for the population, staff, and community.
+During his time as Sheriff, he has started a number of programs including an Aquaponics Lab where inmates get to learn and help grow produce for the population, staff, and community.

 Sheriff Paul Heroux (Bristol)

-Bristol County: Sheriff Paul Heroux was sworn in for his first term as sheriff.
+Bristol County: Sheriff Paul Heroux was elected Sheriff in 2022 and was sworn in as Sheriff in January 2023.
 Prior to being sheriff, Heroux was elected for three terms as Mayor of Attleboro from 2018 until 2022, and for three terms as State Representative from 2013 until 2017.
 Sheriff Heroux also worked in the Philadelphia Prison System as the chief statistician, as the director in research for the Massachusetts Department of Correction, and in Saudi Arabia, for the Institute for Defense and Disarmament Studies.

 Sheriff Robert Ogden (Dukes)

-Dukes County: This is Sheriff Robert Ogden's second term serving as sheriff of Dukes County.
+Dukes County: Sheriff Robert Ogden has served as Sheriff of Dukes County since taking the oath and being sworn in on January 4, 2017.
 Prior to being elected as Sheriff, Bob acted as Director of the Drug Information Bureau for 22 years.
 As Sheriff, Ogden advocates tirelessly for the community, maintaining and enhancing the vital programs and services of the Dukes County Sheriff’s Office.
-Sheriff Ogden was recently elected by his fellow sheriffs as the Associate Vice President of the Massachusetts Sheriffs' Association.

-Essex County: This is also Sheriff Kevin Coppinger's second term serving as sheriff of Essex County.
+Essex County: Kevin F. Coppinger is the Sheriff of Essex County, having taken office in January 2017.
 Prior to becoming Sheriff, he served 33 years in law enforcement.
-His career began as a police officer in Lynnfield before transferring to the Lynn Police Department in 1985, where he moved up through the ranks to become Police Chief in 2009 and held that position until becoming sheriff.
-He is committed to further professionalizing the sheriff’s office by improving staff skills, training, and accountability, expanding mental health services and medication assisted treatment to confront the opioid epidemic, and improving re-entry programs and community follow-up.
+His career began as a police officer in Lynnfield before transferring to the Lynn Police Department in 1985, where he moved up through the ranks to become Police Chief in 2009 and held that position until becoming Sheriff.
+He is committed to further professionalizing the Sheriff’s Office by improving staff skills, training, and accountability, expanding mental health services and medication assisted treatment to confront the opioid epidemic, and improving re-entry programs and community follow-up.

 Sheriff Nick Cocchi (Hampden)

-Hampshire County: Sheriff Patrick Cahillane is currently serving his second term as sheriff of Hampshire County.
-He was first elected in November 2016.
+Hampshire County: Sheriff Patrick Cahillane was first elected in November 2016.
 With more than 40 years of public health and safety experience, Sheriff Cahillane has continued to evolve county correctional practices in accordance with state law and the desires of Hampshire County residents, all while navigating the shifting contours of the coronavirus pandemic.
-Under his progressive leadership, the Hampshire Sheriff’s Office (HSO) has become one of the first facilities in the state to offer Medication-Assisted Treatment for opioid-use disorder (2018), and one of only a handful of county facilities nationwide to become its own federally licensed Opioid Treatment Program (2021).
+Under his progressive leadership, the Hampshire Sheriff’s Office has become one of the first facilities in the state to offer Medication-Assisted Treatment for opioid-use disorder (2018), and one of only a handful of county facilities nationwide to become its own federally licensed Opioid Treatment Program (2021).

-Middlesex County: Sheriff Peter Koutoujian has served as sheriff of Middlesex since 2011.
+Middlesex County: Sheriff Peter Koutoujian has served as Sheriff of Middlesex County since 2011.
 As a prosecutor, legislator, professor, and law enforcement leader, Sheriff Koutoujian has worked on the leading issues in public safety and public health throughout his career.
-As sheriff, Peter Koutoujian’s use of specialty units has reimagined the correctional landscape.
+As Sheriff, Peter Koutoujian’s use of specialty units has reimagined the correctional landscape.
 By targeting treatment towards unique populations such as young adults and military veterans, these programs have directly and substantially reduced recidivism in their participants.

-Nantucket County: Sheriff James A. Perelman is serving his third term as Sheriff for Nantucket County.
-He was elected in November of 2010, and sworn into office on January 1, 2011.
+Nantucket County: Sheriff James A. Perelman was elected in November of 2010 and sworn into office on January 1, 2011.
 Sheriff Perelman has been a year round resident of Nantucket since 1970.
 The Nantucket Sheriff's Office has changed dramatically since January of 2010, when the Commonwealth of Massachusetts assumed funding obligation for the seven sheriffs serving in the remaining county governments.
 Sheriff Perelman maintains a close partnership with the Barnstable County Sheriff's Office which, by contract, provides incarceration for persons arrested and sentenced from the Nantucket District or Superior Court.

 Plymouth County: Sheriff Joseph D. McDonald, Jr. was first elected in November 2004, and sworn into office by then Massachusetts Governor W. Mitt Romney on January 5, 2005.
 He is the 30th High Sheriff of the County of Plymouth, an office which dates back to 1692.
 Prior to being elected to what is, at Common Law, the County’s top law enforcement post, Sheriff McDonald served for almost 9 years as an Assistant District Attorney for Plymouth County.
 In 2017, the Sheriff was proud to receive the FBI Trilogy Award, upon his successful completion of the requisite specialized training in law enforcement supervision, management and command.